 And notice, those who opposed Jesus knew and acknowledged that Jesus did many miracles, John 11:47.
 Then gathered the chief priests and the Pharisees a council, and said, What do we? for this man doeth many miracles.

-And what did the miracles of Jesus prove?
-According to the Old Testament prophets, when Messiah would come to earth, He would set people free, physically and spiritually.
-Isaiah 35:5-6, chapter 61 and verse 1.
+What did the miracles of Jesus prove?
+According to the Old Testament prophets, when Messiah would come to Earth, He would set people free, physically and spiritually, Isaiah 35:5-6, 61:1.